clue1ess/xv6/explanation_xv6.md

-## xv6 explaination
+# xv6 explaination

+**Reference :** MIT6_828F12_xv6-book-rev7.pdf

+## Section 1

-BIOS loads first sector(512)(known as bootloader) into a predefined location (0x7c00 for xv6) and jumps to it.
+BIOS loads first sector(512 bytes)(known as bootloader) into a predefined location (0x7c00 for xv6) and jumps to it.
 It is responsibility of bootloader to find where is rest of kernel in the device and load it into memory and give control to it(jump to first instruction).
 If the system has multiple processors, first processor boots up and initializes other processors.

 Start at 8409 :